OMAS-IIIF/oldaplib/docs/data_organization.md

 A User is defined with the following properties:

 - `userIri`: A unique IRI describing the User.
 It is highly recommended to use the [ORCID](https://orcid.org)-Id as *userIri*.
-If a user doesn't have an ORCID, the *userIri* can me omitted and OLDAP will assign a UUID based URN.
+If a user doesn't have an ORCID, the *userIri* can me omitted and OLDAP will assign a UUID-based URN.
 - `userID`: The *userId* is a NCName that is used as shortname or nickname.
 It must also must be unique (which is enforced by OLDAP – it does not allow a user to be added with as *userId* already in use).
 The userId is used to identify the user at login etc.